Distributional Random Forests: Heterogeneity Adjustment and Multivariate Distributional Regression: Applications and Numerical Experiments

 As an illustration, we consider the following synthetic data example, with continuous outcome $Y$, continuous univariate treatment $W$, $n=5000$ and $p=20$:

-A visualization of the data can be seen on the left side of Figure \ref{fig: causal_effect}; treatment $W$ affects $Y$ non-linearly, $X_2$ is a confounding variable that affects the marginal distributions of $Y$ and $W$ and $X_1$ makes the treatment effect heterogeneous.
+A visualization of the data can be seen on the left side of Figure \ref{fig: causal_effect}; treatment $W$ affects $Y$ nonlinearly, $X_2$ is a confounding variable that affects the marginal distributions of $Y$ and $W$ and $X_1$ makes the treatment effect heterogeneous.
 The middle part of Figure \ref{fig: causal_effect} shows the conditional regression fits, i.e.\ the estimates of $\E[Y\mid W\myeq w, \bold{X}\myeq\bold{x}]$ as $w$ varies and $\bold{x}$ is fixed.
+In general, the conditional regression fit is related to the concept of the conditional average treatment effect (CATE) as it quantifies the effect of $\bold{W}$ on $Y$ for the subpopulation for which $\bold{X}=\bold{x}$.
 We see that combination of DRF with response $(Y, W)$ and predictors $\bold{X}$ with the smoothing splines regression of $Y$ on $W$ (blue curve) is more accurate than the estimates obtained by standard Random Forest \citep{breiman2001random} with response $Y$ and predictors $(W, \bold{X})$ (red curve).
 Furthermore, we see that the former approach can extrapolate better to regions with small number of data points, which enables us to better estimate the causal effect $\E[Y \mid do(W \myeq w)]$ from \eqref{eq: causal effect}, by averaging the corresponding estimates of $\E[Y\mid W\myeq w, \bold{X}\myeq\bold{x}]$ over observed $\bold{x}$, as shown in the right plot of Figure \ref{fig: causal_effect}.

-The conditional regression fit $\E[Y\mid\bold{W}\myeq\bold{w}, \bold{X}\myeq\bold{x}]$ is related to the concept of the conditional average treatment effect (CATE) as it quantifies the effect of $\bold{W}$ on $Y$ for the subpopulation for which $\bold{X}=\bold{x}$.
 There exist many successful methods in the literature for estimating the causal effects and the (conditional) average treatment effects for a wide range of settings \citep{abadie2006large, chernozhukov2018double, wager2018estimation, kunzel2019metalearners}.
-Due to its versatility, DRF can easily be used when the underlying assumptions of existing methods are violated, when some additional structure is given in the problem or for the general, nonparametric, settings \citep{imbens2004nonparametric, ernest2015marginal, kennedy2017nonparametric}.
+However, some methods are not designed for the most general case and make certain modeling assumptions or are designed specifically for the (very common) case where the treatment variable is univariate or even binary.
+Due to its versatility, DRF can easily be used when the underlying assumptions of conventional methods are violated, when some additional structure is given in the problem or for the general, nonparametric, settings \citep{imbens2004nonparametric, ernest2015marginal, kennedy2017nonparametric}.
 Appendix \ref{appendix: additional examples} contains additional comparisons with some existing methods for causal effect estimation.